mariusmm/RISC-V-TLM/README.md

 **This code is suitable to hard refactor at any time**

 This is another RISC-V ISA simulator, this is coded in SystemC + TLM-2.
+It partially supports RV32I Instruction set by now.

 Brief description of the modules:

 * CPU: Top entity that includes all other modules.
 * Memory: Memory highly based on TLM-2 example with read file capability
-* Registers: Implements the register file and PC
+* Registers: Implements the register file, PC register & CSR registers
-* RISC_V_execute: Executes every ISA instruction
+* RISC_V_execute: Executes ISA instructions
 * Instruction: Decodes instruction and acces to any instruction field
 * Simulation: Top-level entity that builds & starts the simulation